On manifolds with infinitely many fillable contact structures: Symplectic Homology and cohomology

 Note that $\varprojlim$ is in general not an exact functor.
-However, it preserves exactness if all modules $FH^\ast(H,h)$ are finite dimensional vector spaces, which is here the case (see \cite{bourbaki2} or \cite{eilenberg}).
+However, it preserves exactness if all modules $FH^\ast(H,h)$ are finite dimensional vector spaces, which is here the case (see \cite{bourbaki2}, §6, No. 3, Prop.\ 4 or \cite{eilenberg}, Chap.\ VIII, Sec.\ 5, Thm.\ 5.7).
 Hence, the above exact sequences make sense also in cohomology.